 It’s no fun to be left with no memories of your night out, and it’s no fun to be left with the harmful long-term side effects of abusing alcohol over time.

-First of all, it’s important to distinguish the difference between blackouts or memory loss from drinking alcohol and blackouts caused by medical conditions.
-There are plenty of reasons for someone to blackout or pass out that are unrelated to alcohol consumption.
+First of all, it’s important to distinguish between blackouts or memory loss from drinking alcohol and blackouts caused by medical conditions.
+There are plenty of reasons for someone to blackout or faint unrelated to alcohol consumption.
 A doctor is the best person to ask to determine the cause of your blackouts.

 Some common types of blackouts that women experience are: